 Our main focus is working with male perpetrators of domestic abuse and violence.

 For male perpetrators, we have developed a two-stage model based on principles of counselling.
 This is a 30-week programme which starts with a suitability assessment, followed by 13 weeks of one to one counselling and then 16 weeks of group counselling.
 We help break into the cycle of abuse and violence by challenging and supporting perpetrators to take responsibility for their actions and stop altogether their abusive, angry and violent behaviours.
+You can read more on our SERVICES page.

 We also support the survivors of domestic abuse and violence

 This service is provided for all genders by a specialist therapist who can offer safety planning, support in making life changes and wider counselling.
 This is open to all survivors of domestic abuse, including elder abuse and child-to-parent abuse, whether in the past or on-going.
+You can read more on our SERVICES page.